 Talk with Your Doctor About Medication

-Say you have tried lifestyle changes and taken natural supplements and your blood pressure is still high.
+Say you have tried lifestyle changes and taken natural supplements and your B.P. is still high.
 What then?
-You can talk with your doctor about a blood pressure medication.
+You can talk with your doctor about a B.P. medication.

 Again, this is best left as a last resort.
 Making lifestyle changes will benefit more than just your heart but improve your quality of life.
 Plus, some medications may come with unwanted side effects.